11 Things You Should Know Ahead of Your Wedding Makeup and Hair Trial

-All eyes are going to be on you at your wedding, so you want to make sure that you look and feel your best.
+All eyes are going to be on you at your wedding, so you want to make sure you feel your best.
 How can you guarantee that happens?
-By scheduling a hair and makeup trial before the day of.
-Whether you're going full glam or keeping things more natural, a test run is always a good idea to make sure you and your beauty pros are on the same page.
-Try to schedule your beauty run-through about six months before your wedding day so that you have time to make any changes if you need.
-To make sure you get the most out of the meeting, it's best to be fully prepared.
-The Knot taps Brittany Lo, CEO and founder of NYC-based beauty services company Beautini, for the five best bridal hair and makeup trial prep tips.
+By scheduling a wedding makeup trial and wedding hair trial before the event.
+Whether you're going full glam or keeping things more natural, a test run is always a good idea.
+Not only will it ensure you and your beauty pros are on the same page, it's also an opportunity to see what your dream style looks like (and see how it holds up throughout the day).

 2. Find Inspirational Photos of Hair and Makeup

-3. Take Note of What You Didn't Like About Past Looks
+5. Take Note of What You Didn't Like About Past Looks

 Have absolutely no way to articulate what you like?
 Another helpful way for you to communicate what you're looking for is to describe what you don't want.
 Have you been in a wedding party where you disliked how you looked?
 Tell the stylists why you felt that way, Lo says.
 Your trial will be much more efficient if your stylists know what to stay away from, and you won't need to wait until each look is finished to figure out what you don't like about it.

-4. Arrive With a Clean Face and Hair
+6. Arrive With a Clean Face and Hair

 This one may seem obvious, but it's so important.
 Come to your hair and makeup trial with clean hair and no makeup on so that your pros can start with a blank canvas.
 You'll also get to see exactly what you'll look like on the day of your wedding.

-5. Purchase Accessories and Hair Extensions Beforehand
+8. Purchase Accessories and Hair Extensions Beforehand

 It's important for the stylists to know exactly what they'll be working with on the wedding day, so be sure to bring any accessories to your trial.
 If you're inspired by photos with long, thick hair, but have thin, short hair, consider investing in clip-in extensions.
 They blend easily into your own hair and create a fuller look.
 And if you decide you want to wear a hair piece after your trial?
 Just let your stylist know so they can think about how to incorporate it into your style.